politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket3.md

 "what happens when the wind isn't blowing?"
 Though arguing in bad faith, they make a valid point.
 There is an issue of "intermittency" in wind, solar, wave, and (to a lesser extent) tidal power.
-When these sources are simply one of many then other power plants can easily adjust their output to take the load.
+When these sources are part of a broader mix then other power plants can easily adjust their output to take the load.
 However, what happens if half of your power comes from intermittent sources?
 What if it's 100%?
 What's left to take the load?
 In countries without massive hydroelectric